ywcui1990/numenta-apps/grok/README.rst

 generated Grok configuration files should be stored by `python setup.py init`.
 If not set, it presently defaults to the location of Grok configuraiton template files (e.g., `grok/conf/`)

-You'll need to install/start MySQL server prior to running setup.
+You'll need to install/start MySQL server and RabbitMQ server prior to running setup.

 ::